dell/rhosp-vxflexos-deploy/README.md

   -e <other templates>
 ```

-The sequence of `-e` matters, Make sure the `/home/stack/templates/custom-dellemc-container.yaml` appears after the `/home/stack/templates/overcloud_images.yaml`, so that custom VxFlexOS containers can be used instead of the default one.
+The sequence of `-e` matters, Make sure the `/home/stack/templates/custom-dellemc-container.yaml` appears after the `/home/stack/templates/overcloud_images.yaml`, so that custom VxFlex OS containers can be used instead of the default one.

 ### Verify configured changes